shoroukabdelraouf/FP_with_Scala_-retail_store_rule_engine_qualifies_orders-_transactions/README.md

 If quantity 6, 7, 8, 9, 10 ‐> discount 10%.
 If quantity 11, 12, 13, 14, 15 ‐> discount 15%.
  etc …
+ - **Payment Method Discount:**
+   If the payment method is "Visa", a discount of 5% is applied.
+Otherwise, no discount is applied.